-Last time, I (Ted Davis) introduced readers to Robin Collins and presented the opening section of his paper on “Evolution and Original Sin.”
-Today we pick up from there, as he fleshes out his “historical/ideal” view of Adam and Eve.
+In the last post of this series, I (Ted Davis) introduced readers to Robin Collins and presented the opening section of his paper on “Evolution and Original Sin.”
+In this post, we pick up from there, as he fleshes out his “historical/ideal” view of Adam and Eve.
 Sources of the quotations are listed at the end.

 The Historical/Ideal View